 Construction of adolescent sexuality; cultivation of young women's sexual subjectivity; gendered power; youth empowerment; feminist theories and methods

-Associate Professor and PhD Program Director Laina Bay-Cheng earned her PhD from the University at Michigan, completing the joint program in Social Work and Psychology.
-She joined the School of Social Work in 2005 and has served as PhD Program Director since 2012.
+Professor Laina Bay-Cheng earned her PhD from the University at Michigan, completing the joint program in Social Work and Psychology.
+She joined the School of Social Work in 2005 and served as PhD Program Director from 2012-2019.
 Since the beginning of her career, she has concentrated on the social determinants of young women’s sexual well-being.
 In contrast to the dominant equation of youth sexuality with risk, Bay-Cheng contends that young women’s vulnerability to negative sexual experiences stems from unjust social norms and material conditions.
 Reflecting her interdisciplinary background and perspective, Bay-Cheng uses diverse theories and methods in her scholarship and publishes in well-regarded journals across disciplines.
 She is pursuing two lines of questioning in her current research projects: 1) how young women’s sexual experiences, including of unwanted sex, vary at intersections of gender, class, and race; and 2) the impact of neoliberal ideology on constructions of young women’s sexuality.
 She also continues to collect data using the Sexual Life History Calendar protocol she developed, including a recently completed study using a newly digitized, self-administered version of it.
 Bay-Cheng is also a committed advocate for comprehensive and critically conscious sexuality education.